Infineon/micropython/docs/psoc6/general.rst

 =========================================

 The PSoC™ 6 family is built on an ultra-low-power architecture, and the MCUs feature low-power design catering to tailored application domains.
-The PSoC6™ port supports boards powered by the `Infineon PSoC6 family of microcontrollers <https://www.infineon.com/cms/en/product/microcontroller/32-bit-psoc-arm-cortex-microcontroller/psoc-6-32-bit-arm-cortex-m4-mcu/>`_ and currently supports the following MCU's:
+The PSoC6™ port supports boards powered by the `Infineon PSoC6 family of microcontrollers <https://www.infineon.com/cms/en/product/microcontroller/32-bit-psoc-arm-cortex-microcontroller/psoc-6-32-bit-arm-cortex-m4-mcu/>`_ and currently supports the following MCUs:

 * PSoC™ 62 - Performance
 * PSoC™ 63 - Bluetooth™ Low Energy